Of Time and the City Review

 Terence Davies was born in Liverpool in 1945.
 Leaving out two adaptations from novels (The Neon Bible and The House of Mirth), all his films to date have been autobiographical in inspiration, a chapter of his career that closed with The Long Day Closes in 1992.
 Now, in his first feature film in eight years, he returns to the city of his birth: Of Time and the City is a valentine to the northwestern port where he grew up.

 Of Time and the City is a personal history, with emphasis on the personal.
 Other people would emphasise different things.
 Davies gives short shrift to the Beatles – his own tastes are for 50s popular music and show tunes, and classical music, and he was never a rock'n'roller – and omits other parts of Liverpool's history, such as the 1981 Toxteth riots, entirely.
 As with his dramatic features, Davies slips back and forth as if by a process of memory and free-association, touching on scenes and places that were meaningful to him.
-The great majority of the film is comprised of archive footage, most of it in black and white, with some new material shot in HD.
+The great majority of the film is comprised of archive footage, most of it in black and white, with some new material (shot on standard-def video, upscaled for digital cinema showings).
 Davies's use of music is very apposite: Peggy Lee's “The Folks Who Live on the Hill” accompanies a sequence about the advent of the high-rise housing block.
 Davies's narration is beautifully read and often very funny.

 The film begins with well-known lines from A.E.
 Housman's “A Shropshire Lad”: